hujhax/austin-improv-wiki/Troupes/Improvised Monkey's Paw.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote><p>A mysterious stranger hands you a wish-granting object.</p>
+Their press blurb, taken from a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:

-<p>And a warning.</p>
+> A mysterious stranger hands you a wish-granting object.
+>
+>
+> And a warning.
+>
+>

-<p>Join the Improvised Monkey's Paw as they live out the dreams -and nightmares - of those who make wishes.</p>
+> Join the Improvised Monkey's Paw as they live out the dreams -and nightmares - of those who make wishes.

-<p>IF YOU DARE!</p></blockquote>
+>
+>
+> IF YOU DARE!

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Our format is based on the short story "The Monkey's Paw" by W. W. Jacobs.
+Their answer to the "What's Your Deal?" question on a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Our format is based on the short story "The Monkey's Paw" by W. W. Jacobs.
+>

-We ask the audience for a suggestion of an object.
+> We ask the audience for a suggestion of an object.
+>

-The object becomes central to the show, granting three wishes, always with unintended consequences.
+> The object becomes central to the show, granting three wishes, always with unintended consequences.
+>

-Our shows are grounded, honest, and patient. </blockquote>
+> Our shows are grounded, honest, and patient.

 [[Category/Troupes|Category:Troupes]]
 [[Category/Auto-Generated Troupe Pages|Category:Auto-Generated Troupe Pages]]